 Learn the story of Biltmore Industries on a guided history tour, offered Wednesday - Saturday at 1pm during April – December.
-The tour includes a visit to the historic Dye House in Grovewood Village (usually closed to the public), where you’ll peek into the past and view the original looms, carding machines, spinning mule and dye vats used to make Biltmore Handwoven Homespun can still be viewed.
+The tour includes a visit to the historic Dye House (usually closed to the public), where you’ll peek into the past and view the original looms, carding machines, spinning mule and dye vats used to make the famed Biltmore Handwoven Homespun can still be viewed.
 Tours last approximately 45 minutes and are geared towards adults.
-We take people on a first-come, first-served basis.
+We take people on a first-come, first-served basis (no reservations).
 Maximum 25 people per tour.
 Meet your guide at the Biltmore Industries Homespun Museum, next door to Grovewood Gallery.

 TOURS ARE FREE, but donations are greatly appreciated.

 Private Group Tours: We gladly offer private group tours for a fee.
 Please contact us for rates, and schedule your tour at least one week in advance.

 Please Note: Our historic Dye House (Biltmore Industries' production facility) is not handicap accessible or heated.
 Warm attire on cold days and comfortable walking shoes are strongly recommended.